yk7335/PasswordProtectionProject/README.md

     Download the Directory.exe file and run the program.
 You don't need python installed on your computer and this .exe file works with linux, mac, and windows.

 I have also attached the Directory.py to show my source code if anyone is interested.

+UPDATE (7/5/20):
+    Added a menu option to show all the images saved so far Fixed some minor password errors